CentralLabFacilities/CentralLabFacilities.github.io/joint-simon-effect.md

 ## Step 2: Software Requirements and Prerequisites

-In general, the software for this experiment has been designed and tested on Ubuntu Linux (16.04). **That's a prerequisite**.
+In general, the software for this experiment has been designed and tested on Ubuntu Linux (16.04).
+**That's a prerequisite**.

-In case you a not familiar with Unix-like operating systems, it might be helpful to ask someone in your lab who is experienced, to help you setting up the infrastructure.
+In case you a not familiar with Unix-like operating systems it might be helpful to ask someone in your lab who is experienced to help you setting up the infrastructure.
 If you have basic knowledge about Unix-like operating systems, the next steps will be a "piece of cake".

 Download Ubuntu 16.04: https://www.ubuntu.com/download/desktop/contribute?version=16.04.3&architecture=amd64
 and install it on the experiment laptop/PC.
-Please note: do **not** use the Ubuntu Live Version ("Try Ubuntu" in the installer)
-, please **select** "Install Ubuntu" and proceed as explained in the Ubuntu installation routine.
+Please note: do **not** use the Ubuntu Live version (option "Try Ubuntu" in the installer), please **select** "Install Ubuntu option" and proceed as explained in the Ubuntu installation routine.

-If you already have a machine with Ubuntu 16.04 installed, that meets the requirements, check if you have sudo permissions, you will need them in the following steps.
+If you already have a machine with Ubuntu 16.04 installed, that meets the above requirements, check if you have sudo permissions, you will need them in the following steps.

 Before proceeding installing the experiment software environment, please execute this in a terminal in order to get your system up-to-date.